declanobriendc/JS/README.md

-# JS
+#### JS

-This will not work
+This is my first attempt at a complete from scratch project and probably will not work or be finished.

-# Follow the link guide so people can actually follow the progression of your
+#### Follow the link guide so people can actually follow the progression of your

 https://guides.github.com/activities/hello-world/